Primordial non-Gaussianities from inflation

 while $N^i\to N^i + \delta N^i$ gives

-Since the behavior of the gravitational part of the action is so complicated in general, and since the actual quantum fluctuations of the field and the metric are small when compared with the classical background values, the fluctuations can be studied by expanding the action only to the necessary order in the fluctuations for the particular quantity that is being analyzed.
+Since the behaviour of the gravitational part of the action is fairly complicated, and since the actual quantum fluctuations of the field and the metric are small when compared with the classical background values, the fluctuations can be studied by expanding the action to the necessary order in the fluctuations for the quantity being analysed.
 At first, when calculating the two-point function, it will be only necessary to keep those terms in the action that are quadratic in the fluctuations; but later, when evaluating the three-point function, the leading signal of a non-Gaussian pattern, the cubic terms will be kept as well.